-The Chinese philosopher was primarily engrossed in questions of ethics and with practical matters relating to the ordering of society according to proper moral .principles or, as in the case of Taoism, with the way of nature and naturalness ordered well their own states.
+The Chinese philosopher was primarily engrossed in questions of ethics and with practical matters relating to the ordering of society according to proper moral principles or, as in the case of Taoism, with the way of nature and naturalness ordered well their own states.
 Wishing to order well their states, they first regulated their families.
-Wishing to regulate their families, they first cultivated their persons. .Wishing to cultivate their persons, they first rectified their hearts
+Wishing to regulate their families, they first cultivated their persons.

 The arguments employed by the philosophers were eminently practical in the sense that they made no appeal to complicated logical analysis, theory, or hypothesis, but appealed to man's common sense.
-It would be helpful to illustrate the type of "logical" .argumentation frequently encountered in the works of Chinese classical philosophers
+It would be helpful to illustrate the type of "logical" argumentation frequently encountered in the works of Chinese classical philosophers